RichardGAnthology/clinic-operational-analysis/README.md

 ## Check Out the Dashboard

-You can view the interactive Tableau dashboard here.
+You can view the interactive Tableau dashboard here: https://public.tableau.com/app/profile/richard.g2349/viz/RichardGTestReport/PatientTimeDashboard.

 ## How to Use This Repo